-It was an honour and great joy to visit the beautiful Kingdom of Bhutan!
+It was an honor and great joy to visit the beautiful Kingdom of Bhutan!
+These Bhutan cartoons and sketches are my way of paying respects to a trip that touched my soul.

 TAKTSANG TIGER’S NEST MONASTERY